farrukh-ali-khan/roadmap-flash-cards/README.md

 - **HTML & CSS:** For structuring and styling the application.
 - **JavaScript (ES6):** Core language for building interactive features.
 - **React:** A modern JavaScript library for building user interfaces using component-based architecture.

+## Project

+For a detailed roadmap on building this Flash Cards project, please refer to the [Flash Cards Project Roadmap](https://roadmap.sh/projects/flash-cards).